Chinonyerem Macleans: Lokomotiv Moscow

-Al-Shabab, 2024–present
+Al-Shabab

 On 1 October 2024, Saudi Women's Premier League side Al-Shabab announced the signing of the forward.

 International career

 In June 2022, MacLeans received her first call-up to the Nigeria women's national football team for the 2022 Women's Africa Cup of Nations.
 On 7 July 2022, she made her debut for the team, coming on as a substitute for Ifeoma Onumonu in the 83rd minute.

 On 3 July 2024, Macleans was included on the roster for Nigeria at the 2024 Summer Olympics.